Skip to content

 Loss & Training

-TokenSeek is a plug-and-play plugin that is architecture-agnostic and can be combined with PEFT methods such as LoRA, LoHa, and QLoRA.
-Token importance is evaluated independently for each batch, ensuring instance-aware selection.
+TokenSeek is an architecture-agnostic plugin that can be overlaid on PEFT methods like LoRA, LoHa, or QLoRA without modification.
+Token importance is evaluated and selected independently for each batch, ensuring the sparsification strategy is instance-aware rather than a fixed template applied to all data.

 Key Experimental Results